Kansas State University Excellence in Engagement Award

 2. The engaged scholarship is created and sustained through mutual collaboration between K-State and external communities;

 3. The scholarship is communicated through scholarly publication, academic presentation, public scholarship, and/or community presentation; and

 4. The engaged scholarship creates or applies disciplinary knowledge.

 Application Portfolio- (Three pages maximum)

 Abstract: Summarize the engaged scholarship (via research, teaching, or outreach) and engaged partnership.
 Describe the significant societal issue addressed and benefits resulting from that partnership.

-The Partnership: Detail the campus and community partners.
+The Partnership: Detail the K-State and community partners.
 Describe the length of this partnership.
-Offer examples of how campus and community partners have worked together and roles each have played.
-Describe ways in which students have been involved.
+Offer examples of how K-State and community partners have worked together and roles each have played.
+If applicable, describe ways in which students have been involved.

-Lessons Learned and Best Practices: Describe the challenges the university and community partners have faced through this collaboration.
+Lessons Learned and Best Practices: Describe the challenges that K-State and community partners have faced through this collaboration.
 Describe how these challenges were addressed and overcome.
-What benefits or impacts have emerged from this partnership for the university and the community?
+What benefits or impacts have emerged from this partnership for K-State and the community?
 What knowledge or intellectual property has been created from this engaged work?